jpcarey/cert_provisioning/README.md

 ```
 Customize `run.yml`:
 The `authorities` dictionary consists of the following:
-- One or more root level authorities, defined by Common Name `CN`
+- One or more root level authorities, defined by Distinguished Name `DN`
 - Each authority can have `children`
 - Each authority can have `servers`
 - Each authority can have `clients`